azfar672/notes/qa.md

 * instructions on how to reproduce the problem:
   (make sure you've tested these instructions.
 Make sure they are crystal clear, and include every step from start to finish.
-These instructions will be read by someone who *is not you*, and thus they won't have the benefit of the knowledge you've acquired.
+These instructions will be read by someone who **is not you**, and thus they won't have the benefit of the knowledge you've acquired.
 The most basic steps must be obtained from start to finish.
 * Include a rails log if there is a 500 error - This will help debug the error more quickly
+* Please tell me if you don't know what a 500 error is
 * Include javascript logs if there are errors in the Javascript console
 * Include browser type and version